 Veterinarians typically describe this condition as a rippling act that begins at the top of the cat’s shoulders and continues down along its back all the way to the cat’s tail.
 This description explains why it is infrequently called twitchy cat syndrome or rippling skin syndrome.
 Hyperesthesia is the term that is used to define heightened or increased sensitivity that distresses the senses of any animal, which in this case, is the skin of a cat.
 It is actually possible to view the movement of skin in some felines, however, it can sometimes be difficult to see in others, as it is dependent on the length and thickness of the cat; fur.

 This condition has symptoms that could show up in any cat, regardless of sex or breed.
 That being said, Siamese, Himalayan, Burmese, and Abyssinian purebred cats appear to have a predisposition to developing hyperesthesia.
 The symptoms associated with Feline Hyperesthesia Syndrome are occasional, which means cats could behave normally for prolonged time periods, feeding normally and drinking a sufficient amount of water, nevertheless, there are a couple of symptoms that an owner would notice.
 In this article, we shall be taking a look at what this condition is and all you need to know in dealing with it.

 Feline Hyperesthesia can happen in any cat, regardless of age, however, it is more widespread in cats that are 1 to 5 years of age.
 Females and males are both equally susceptible.
 Although all breeds can be affected, a large percentage of Abyssinian, Persian, Burmese and Siamese breeds are more usually affected.

-Just like its secondary name ‘rolling skin disease’, cats that are affected by this syndrome appear to have rolling or rippling skin near the lumbar spine.
+Just like its secondary name ‘rolling skin disease’, cats that are affected by this syndrome appear to have to roll or rippling skin near the lumbar spine.
 Signs of pain can be visible when there is a palpation of the lumbar musculature